Auslan

 National Employment Standards video series

-The National Employment Standards (NES) are 11 minimum employment entitlements that all employees are entitled to.
-An award, employment contract or enterprise agreement can give more, but never less than the NES.
+The National Employment Standards (NES) are the minimum employment entitlements that all employees are entitled to.
+An award, employment contract or enterprise agreement can give more but never less than the NES.

-To help you understand your minimum entitlements, we have a series of videos with an Auslan interpreter to explain some minimum entitlements.
+To help you understand your minimum entitlements, we have a series of videos with an Auslan interpreter.

 Maximum weekly hours